 Casseroles and roasts are particularly delicious cooked in your Stanley as the gentle heat tenderises the meat and seals in juices and flavours.
-A Stanley range cooker also allows you to cook foods that require different temperatures in the same oven.
+A Stanley or Rayburn range cooker also allows you to cook foods that require different temperatures in the same oven.
 For example, you can slow-cook a casserole while crisping pizza and quiche bases on the floor of the oven.
 Oven smells are vented outside, reducing condensation in the kitchen.

 The Main Oven